remix-run/remix/docs/api/remix.md

 ### `<Link>`

 This component renders an anchor tag and is the primary way the user will navigate around your website.
-Anywhere you would have used `<a href="...">` you should now use `<Link to="..."/>` to get all the performance benefits of clientside routing in Remix.
+Anywhere you would have used `<a href="...">` you should now use `<Link to="..."/>` to get all the performance benefits of client side routing in Remix.

 It wraps React Router's Link with some extra behavior around resource prefetching.